tmbutterworth/hand-to-hand-outfits/README.md

 **Stun Grenades** - This hand-to-hand outfit is less expensive and less effective than fragmentation grenades.
 Unlike Fragmentation Grenades which are only available on pirate worlds stun grenades are available at various outfitters in Republic, Syndicate and Free Worlds space.

 **Tear Gas** - This hand-to-hand outfit is more expensive and more effective than fragmentation grenades.
 Tear gas is available at a few select outfitters.

+**Bolt Action Rifle** - This hand-to-hand outfit is the least expensive and least effective.
+It is sold around the dirt belt purchased mostly by farmers to kill wildlife.

 **Blaster Rifle** - This hand-to-hand outfit is less expensive and less effective than the laser rifle.
 It is produced exclusively by The Syndicate and available at Syndicate outfitters.